 However, we can fix the indexes to these documents by correcting mistyped information during the data entry phase for the databases on Ancestry.com.
 We can also add alternative spellings for correctly transcribed records that misspelled our ancestor's name.

-Steps for Fixing Indexes on Ancestry.com
+Steps for Fixing Mistakes on Ancestry

 The image below shows where to find this link on the census record.